Travelled : 70 kilometres from Ioaninna to Monodendri, Greece

 The Zagorohoria is an isolated area in northern Greece.
 A very mountainous area with 46 tiny villages perched up high on the side of the ridges.
 Apparently to isolate themselves from the Ottermans many years ago.
 The villages were joined by stone paths and bridges suitable for walking with donkeys.
 We spent the next few hours driving from villages of Dilofo to Kipi, then Koukouli, walking over ancient stone bridges and paths.
 Just in case your not confused yet about 70% of all the towns and villages in the Ioannina area have names starting with a K, then there’s the Ms which account for another 20%.

 By mid-afternoon we travel on further into the Northern Pindos National Park to the town of Monodendri.
 Our plan is to walk the Vikos Gorge tomorrow.
-The Vikos is apparently the deepest gorge in the world at 900m deep and 12 kilometres from entry to the exit at Vikos.
-From Bikos we have to arrange a lift back to our camper.
+The Vikos is apparently the deepest gorge in the world at 900m deep and 12 kilometres from entry at Monodendri to the exit at Vikos village.
+From Vikos we have to arrange a lift back to our camper.
 We find a free little parking spot and have a nap.

 Just after 7am we lock up the Hymer and head off to the starting point.
 The walk to bottom of the gorge is along a path that descends almost 500 metres and takes about 45 minutes.
 The next 4 hours is a beautiful walk in dabbled shade as we passed through the forest floor.
 There are some difficult sections but they were fairly short, though not short enough according to Pam.
 There is a lovely spring at the end, interestingly called the ‘source’, which makes the start of the climb out.
 A rise of almost 700 metres which took us 80 minutes with lots of short stops.
 Unfortunate in full sun which didn’t help.